JSI-CHISU/Automated-Bulletin/README.md

 You must run `yarn build` before running `yarn deploy`.<br />

 See the section about [deploying](https://platform.dhis2.nu/#/scripts/deploy) for more information.

+## Changelog
+- Renamed app to automated_bulletin
+- Namespace changed from malaria_bulletin to automated_bulletin
+- Namespace changed from malaria-bulletin to malaria_bulletin

+## Users

+## Developers

 ### Learn More